18 Best Knowledge Management Software [+ Free Options]

 Image Source

-HubSpot's Knowledge Base Software is a powerful tool that saves your team valuable time when building your knowledge base.
-It integrates with other channels that are used for rep-to-customer interaction such as email and chat — this helps users find your knowledge base and the most relevant content to them within it.
-You'll also get an in-depth view of powerful metrics including: engagement, sentiment, search, tickets and conversations, ticket deflection, and maintenance suggestions.
+HubSpot‘s Knowledge Base Software is a powerful tool that saves your team valuable time when building your knowledge base.
+I like that it integrates with other channels that are used for rep-to-customer interaction such as email and chat — this helps users find your knowledge base and the most relevant content to them within it.
+You’ll also get an in-depth view of powerful metrics including: engagement, sentiment, search, tickets and conversations, ticket deflection, and maintenance suggestions.

 Pro tip: Pair the Knowledge Base software with our free Guide Creator to create easy how-to guides in just a few clicks.